Jeremiah Chapter 48

 Jeremiah 48:21 “And judgment is come upon the plain country; upon Holon, and upon Jahazah, and upon Mephaath,”

 Of Moab, which was for the most part such, especially that which lay near Arnon.
 The judgment of God’s vengeance, punishment for sin by the hand of the Chaldeans.
-The Targum is, “they that execute vengeance are come:”
+The Targum says, “they that execute vengeance are come:”

 “Upon Holon”: A city of Moab; of which see (Joshua 15:51).
 It had its name perhaps from the sandy ground on which it stood.
 Grotius takes it to be the Alabana of Ptolemy.